DD Form 2058-2 Native American State Income Tax Withholding Exemption Certificate

 What Is DD Form 2058-2?

-DD Form 2058-2 also known as the Native American State Income Tax Withholding Exemption Certificate is a document used by Native American servicemen or women to claim state income tax exemption on their military pay.
+DD Form 2058-2, Native American State Income Tax Withholding Exemption Certificate , is a document used by Native American servicemen or women to claim state income tax exemption on their military pay.

-The form - often incorrectly referred to as the DA Form 2058-2 - was last revised by the Department of Defense in January 2018.
-An up-to-date fillable DD form 2058-2 is available for download below.
+The form - often incorrectly referred to as the DA Form 2058-2 - was last revised by the Department of Defense (DoD) on January 1, 2018 .
+An up-to-date fillable DD Form 2058-2 is available for download below.
 Pay close attention when filing the Income Tax Withholding Exemption Certificate - failure to correctly complete the form will result in state income taxes being withheld from your pay.

 The Defence Finance and Accounting Service cannot make retroactive adjustments: income tax withholding will stop in a month after the month when you file the DD Form 2058-2.